nickarora/nickarora.github.io/notes.md

 # Notes

-- [ ] Replace monospace font with Arimo Nerd Font
+- [ ] Support using front matter to load scripts at the bottom of the page
 - [ ] Toggle light and dark mode
 - [ ] Landing page